bellingcat/whisperbox-transcribe/README.md

 ## Develop

+[docker compose](https://docs.docker.com/get-started/08_using_compose/) is required for local development.

 It is recommended to setup a virtual environment for python tooling.
-To install dependencies dependencies in your virtual env, run `pip install -e .[tooling,web,worker]`
+To install dependencies in your virtual env, run `pip install -e .[tooling,web,worker]`.

-[docker-compose](https://docs.docker.com/get-started/08_using_compose/) is required for local development.
-Configuration such as `API_SECRET` can be adjusted in `./docker/dev/docker-compose.yml`.
+Copy `.env.test` to `.env` to configure the service.

 ### Start